Pitching FAQ

 There are no gatekeepers between your songs and the music industry guests.
 For all pitches at SongU.com, your song gets heard directly by the guest songpluggers, publishers, licensing agents, and other industry pros for the listed projects.

 We’ve designed our Street pitch opportunities to connect members with a few dedicated publishers, song pluggers and licensing agents looking for specific projects in order to mimic how almost every publishing company works.
 The truth is, unless you’re writing with the artist or producer, this is still a primary mode for “outside” songwriters to get a cut.
 It’s certainly better to have a plugger who can play the song for the A&R team, the producer, the manager and/or the artist rather than strictly have an A&R rep on who might not hear the song or have the final say in the decision making process.
 We also make direct connections to independent artists who are listening for their own projects.
-We’re really proud of our members when they have success with their writing, much like any teacher would be who sees their students successes.
+We’re really proud of our members' success (opens in a new window) with their writing, much like any teacher would be who sees their students successes.

 For both Street Pitches and Special Event pitches you will receive an email notification after the guest listens indicating whether or not they are interested in your song.
 Fast-Track pitches are a more typical music industry pitch where your songs will be sent directly to the guest, but you will only be notified if the guest expresses interest in your song.

-7. Why can’t I see the Pitching Opportunities?
+7. I don't see the Pitching Opportunities?

 Prior to seeing the listings, you must first take a short DIY course called “GEN 120 Mandatory Pitching Orientation”.
 It is in your Course Activity area.
 Be sure to mark the course as complete when you have finished it.